 • Alkaline substances: Alkaline substances are used to adjust the pH level of the bleach.
 By maintaining the appropriate pH, bleach can effectively kill harmful microorganisms and disinfect surfaces.

-See also How many calories does a white castle cheeseburger have
+See also How many calories in a soy pumpkin spice latte

 Understanding the chemical composition of bleach provides us with valuable knowledge about its properties and potential uses.
 While bleach should not be ingested or used in cooking, its importance in maintaining cleanliness and hygiene cannot be overlooked.
 By familiarizing ourselves with bleach’s chemical makeup, we can further ensure the safety and cleanliness of our culinary environment.